 - Auberge Le Pomerol: fun yet cozy, this hotel is located part way between Old Montreal and Olympic Park, and it’s near the Greyhound station.
 There’s a great breakfast spread every morning!

 Montreal Food Tours, Guidatour, Espace de la Vie, and l’Auberge du Vieux-Port acted as sponsors on this visit.
+Luggage Hero is a paid partnership.
+I did a site inspection before agreeing to add their service to this post.
 All opinions remain my own.